chandnipatelTW/expense-comparitor/README.md

 ./gradlew tasks

 ### BASIC SETUP:
+(note: the application currently supports statements from Chase bank and Bank of America)

-download your credit card statements as a csv file.
-put them in the following directory:
+download your credit card statements as a csv file. put them in the following directories:
-<root project directory>/expense_matcher_cli/data/credit_card_files/
+for chase statements: <root project directory>/expense_matcher_cli/data/credit_card_files/ for bank of america statements: <root project directory>/expense_matcher_cli/data/bank_of_america
-(note: currently, the application is only parsing credit card statements from Chase bank)

 download your expense reports from expensify (use the default csv template).
 put them in the following directory: